plausible/docs/docs/outbound-link-click-tracking.md

 Do this for all the websites where you'd like to enable outbound link click tracking.
 This is the only tracking script you need.
 You don't need to keep the old script.
 Your stats will keep tracking without interruption, and you won't lose any of your old data.

-:::note
+:::tip You can combine any of our extensions
 Do you want to use the outbound link clicks feature alongside the [file downloads feature](file-downloads-tracking.md)?
 You can combine any of our extensions by changing the `src` attribute in the snippet.
-In this case, change it to `script.outbound-links.file-downloads.js`.
+In this case, change it to `script.outbound-links.file-downloads.js`
 :::

 ## Step 2: Create a custom event goal in your Plausible Analytics account